...But the Olsen Gang Wasn't Dead: Plot

 They arrange a meeting with Cap Cheval outside the Trinity Church in Oslo to swap money with art.
-As fate would have it, their old friend Hermansen, the police superintendent, is having a porn razzia in a nearby video store, and discovers them.
+As fate would have it, their old friend Hermansen, the police superintendent, is conducting a pornography raid in a nearby video store, and discovers them.
 Olsenbanden gets into their Toyota Corona and flees, while Cheval pursues them in his Peugeot 505.
 The police join the chase as well.
-When they pass through the area of Ila, a civil police car joins the pursuit.
+When they pass through the area of Ila, an unmarked police car joins the pursuit.

-As the chase continues at over 100 km/h in the streets of Oslo, two driver's school cars also join the chase, for no reason.
+As the chase continues at over 100 km/h in the streets of Oslo, two driving school cars also join the chase, for no reason.
 In the end, it is nearly 10 cars chasing each other through Oslo.

 The chase, depicted as the wildest car chase in the history of the Olsenbanden-movies, ends outside Bislett Stadium, after driving in circles around a traffic island for a minute, when the tram suddenly shows up.
-The police car slams his brakes, and the camera shifts away and follows the tram, while subsequent crash noises can be heard in the background.
+The police car slams its brakes, and the camera shifts away and follows the tram, while subsequent crash noises can be heard in the background.

-As all the ten cars are crashed, Cheval gets out of his car and leaves.
+As all the ten cars crash, Cheval gets out of his car and leaves.
 Benny and Kjell leave silently as well, and the police catch up with Egon and arrest him.
-Hermansen, mistakes the Madonna-picture for pornographic material and rips apart the pictures.
+Hermansen, mistakes the Madonna-picture for pornographic material and rips the artwork to shreds.
 Egon is now, after 20 times in prison, sent to a place for mental illness for treatment, and eventually, to a retirement home.